Nature’s Way Orchard Fruits Review: Pros and Cons, Ingredients, Customer Feedback and 3 Alternatives

-Navitas Organic Superfood+ Berry Blend is available here on iHerb at a similar price point to Nature’s Way.
+Navitas Organic Superfood+ Berry Blend is available here on iHerb at a similar amount to Nature’s Way.
 If you are happy to add a teaspoon of berry powder to your drinks or food, rather than taking capsules, it’s a highly recommended alternative.

 Final Verdict and Rating

-Nature’s Way Orchard Fruits is an inexpensive freeze dried fruit capsule option with few competitors.
-Currently at under $10 here on iHerb it’s very affordable and has plum, strawberry, blueberry and pomegranate as standout ingredients.
+Nature’s Way Orchard Fruits is an inexpensive freeze-dried supplement option.
+Currently great value here on iHerb it’s very affordable and has plum, strawberry, blueberry and pomegranate as standout ingredients.

-If you’d consider using a powder rather than pills then Navitas Organic Superfood+ Berry Blend is a worthy competitor as well.
-Acai, goji and blueberry are all potent superfoods and you’re getting a good dose of them in every teaspoon of this berry blend.
-Check the current price here on iHerb.
+If you’d consider using a powdered product instead, then Navitas Organic Superfood+ Berry Blend is a worthy competitor as well.
+Acai, goji and blueberry are all potent superfoods and you’re getting a good dose of them in every teaspoon of this berry blend here on iHerb.

-Overall I give a 3 star rating out of 5 for Orchard Fruits capsules by Nature’s Way.
-Pros include its low cost, freeze dried extraction and antioxidant rich fruit and berry ingredients.
+Overall I give a 3 star rating out of 5 for Orchard Fruit Blend supplement by Nature’s Way.
+Pros include its low cost, freeze-dried extraction and antioxidant rich ingredients.

-Cons are its smaller serving size, average additions like orange and apple and potentially better fruit supplement alternatives available in 2022.
+Cons are its smaller serving size, average additions like orange and apple, and potentially better alternatives available in 2023.

 I hope this Nature’s Way Orchard Fruits review has provided an objective comparison of inexpensive supplements to increase your intake of fruits and berries.
 There’s more superfood supplement reviews here if you are still looking for the right one for you.